jgnewman/einlandr/README.md

 }, 'Created user John Doe')) // Useful console output on creation success
 ```

-The migration command is `yarn dev:migrate` for development environments or `yarn prod:migrate` for production environments.
+The seed command is `yarn dev:seed` for development environments or `yarn prod:seed` for production environments.
 Remember that the only difference between these two commands is which set of envionment variables it uses and how it connects to your database.

-**The migration script will drop all tables** if they already exist and then create everything from scratch.
+**The seed script will drop all tables** if they already exist and then create everything from scratch.
 So only use it when that's what you want.

 ### Defining an API